sparth292/rusk/1_Installation/1_rust_installation.md

 # Installation
 The first step is to install Rust.
-We’ll download Rust through rustup, a command line tool for managing Rust versions and associated tools.
+(If you use ubuntu you are lucky coz you can just copy paste my andha dhundh file to install rust in your device) We’ll download Rust through rustup, a command line tool for managing Rust versions and associated tools.
 You’ll need an internet connection for the download.(Internet Chahiye ;( )